75 Best Garage Gym Ideas

 The beauty of having your own gym is that you have the only say in what’s on the TV or the music choice.
 While you don’t have to have technology in your gym, it can make it more enjoyable.
 Music is incredibly motivating and can help get you into the right headspace to push yourself beyond that plateau you’ve been struggling with.

 When it comes to having music, a simple Bluetooth speaker may do the job.
-This works well for a smaller space.
+This works well for a smaller open..
 If you want something a bit more advanced, consider placing speakers around the gym for a surround sound effect.
-Just keep in mind that your neighbors may not appreciate your musical preferences if you plan to work out with the garage door open.
+Just keep in mind that your neighbors may not appreciate your musical preferences if you plan to work out with the

-Instead of trying to remember specific reps and weight, why not create a workout plan that remains posted on your wall?
+Instead of trying to remember specific reps and weights, why not create a workout plan that remains posted on your wall?
 This will help you stay focused on your goal and track your progress.
-You can plan your workouts for the coming weeks, or you could track milestones that you achieve.
+You can plan your workouts for the coming weeks, or you can track milestones that you achieve.

-The simplest way of doing this is to hang a calendar on the wall.
-Then make notes on each day.
-Another option is to hang a dry erase board to write notes on and keep track of your progress.
+The simplest way of doing this is to hang a calendar on the wall and make notes each day you use the gym.
+Another option is to hang a dry-erase board to write notes on and keep track of your progress.

 If you want to get creative, you can use chalkboard paint to paint a section of a wall.
 Then you have an entire chalkboard to track progress and make notes.
-This gives you the most freedom and space to track anything and everything.
+This gives you the most freedom and to track anything and everything.
 Then, with it boldly written on the wall, you’ll see the notes and be reminded of your goals and what you want to achieve.
 This will help you stay focused and motivated.

 Garage Gym FAQs